hrbrmstr/swatches/README.md

 ### TODO

--   Grayscale support (just need to find or gen Grayscale ASE/ACO files, if you have a few please hook me up)
+-   ACO/ASE Grayscale support (just need to find or gen Grayscale ASE/ACO files, if you have a few please hook me up)
--   LAB support (could use some help with this)
+-   ACO/ASE LAB support (could use some help with this)
--   Writing out ACO or ASE files (not sure this is needed, tho)
+-   Writing out palette files (not sure this is needed, tho)

 ### News

+-   Version `0.4`: pre-CRAN flight check
+-   Version `0.3`: GIMP Palette (GPL) format support, KDE Palette (colors) and OpenOffice palette (SOC) format
+-   Version `0.2`: ACO v2 support
 -   Version `0.1` released
--   Version `0.2` released : ACO v2 support
--   Version `0.3` released : GIMP Palette (GPL) format support, KDE Palette (colors) and OpenOffice palette (SOC) format

 ### Installation